Lord Keeper Act 1562

 The Lord Keeper Act 1562 (5 Eliz.
 1. c.
 18) was an act of the Parliament of England.
 It made the Lord Keeper of the Great Seal "entitled to like place, pre-eminence, jurisdiction, execution of laws, and all other customs, commodities, and advantages as the Lord Chancellor."

 Subsequent developments

-The whole act was repealed by section 1 of, and part I of the schedule to, the Statute Law (Repeals) Act 1969.
+The whole act was repealed by section 1 of, and part I of the schedule to, the Statute Law (Repeals) Act 1969, which came into force on 1 January 1970.